deswils/FED-funds-rate-unemployment-rate/README.md

 ![Lagged Correlation](plots/lagged_correlation.png)

 Rather than looking at the contemporaneous correlation, the fed rate at time *t* was correlated with unemployment at time *t + k* for lags 0 through 48 months.
 The correlation follows an S-curve shape, accelerating through an inflection point around month 10 and peaking at **r = 0.438 at a lag of 27 months** before gradually declining.
 This suggests the fed rate has its strongest statistical association with unemployment roughly two years later, consistent with the slow transmission of monetary policy through credit markets, business investment, and hiring decisions.
-An initial window of 24 months was too short — the correlation was still climbing — so the window was extended to 48 months to capture the full shape.
+An initial window of 24 months was too short; the correlation was still climbing, so the window was extended to 48 months to capture the full shape.

 ---